 From Leuven to Louvain

 In 2018, Dr Reverseau became an FNRS researcher at UCLouvain's Centre for Research on Intermediality (CRI).
-‘There are many convergences between CRI’s work and mine.
-The subtitle of the research project I submitted to the ERC is: "A material intermediality".’
+She studies material intermediality.
 The adjective isn’t trivial.
 Indeed, from the beginning, Dr Reverseau has been particularly interested in what writers do with material images: conserve, exhibit, transform, share, insert them into texts.
 ‘The iconographic practices of writers are varied.
 Paul Eluard collected postcards and André Beucler travel brochures, for example.
 Some authors cut out images and glued them to the wall or in notebooks.
 Others added them to their library.
 Such actions initiated, influenced, even shaped their literary creative process.’

 Rethinking the history of literature

 Exploring sources (photographs, writers' homes, correspondence, diaries, etc.) to create an inventory of such practices is the primary objective of Dr Reverseau’s new research programme.
-But thanks to her ERC Starting Grant,3 she’ll be able to go further.
+Thanks to the ERC Starting Grant,3 she obtained in 2018 and thanks to her Research Associate FNRS position, she’ll be able to go further.
 ‘This crucial funding will mainly allow me to hire researchers and PhD students.
 Ultimately, I want to develop a multidisciplinary centre for research on the relationship between the image and literature, which will occur through publications and organising meetings and colloquia.
 I’m also committed to making this work accessible to the public, by creating permanent exhibition spaces, for example in the Musée L4 or in virtual museums.
 This is essential because taking literature out of its writing-only straitjacket implies rethinking the entire history of literature since the end of the 19th century.
 And it’s important to disseminate this paradigm shift, including through teaching, which I’ll strive to do at UCLouvain.’

 (1) The École Normale Supérieure de Paris is one of the most selective university institutions in France.
 (2) In 1880, Georges Eastman invented the photographic film roll, which made it possible to develop several photographs at the same time.
 (3) ERC Starting Grants totalling €1.5 million are intended for young European researchers.
 (4) The Musée L is UCLouvain’s university museum.